jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 * The folders will be "merged" with the Background folder only if there is one.
 * If there is a Background _layer_ it will be treated as a background folder.
 The layer is considered background if it is actually set as a background layer for the document or if its name is "Background".
 * Every stand alone layer in the root of the document will be treated as a separate version and will be exported as if it was a folder containing only this particular layer.

 Excluding
 ---------

 You can easily exclude folders from export.
 Assign gray color to a folder to tell Version Exporter to ignore it.
 Only the color of the root level folder matters.
-Color on the contained layers and folders don't.
+Color on the contained layers and folders doesn't.

 This won't affect Background folder, as it doesn't get exported as a single version.